LL061/LL061.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I am a student reseacher with a general interest in speech analysis.
+My previous work focueses on tonal langauges, specifically Cantonese.
+I am interested in the application of statistical and corpus method in the field of speech production and percetion, language and sound variation.

-        Please reach out to collaborate 😃
+        I am always open to collaboration.
+Please reach out! 😃
     design:
       columns: '1'
   - block: collection